didiersmith/steve/chapters/human-rights.md

 "Whoa whoa whoa!" exclaimed the man, raising his hands.
 "I'm very sorry your majesty, I didn't mean nothing by it!
 Just trying to wrap me head around the situation, is all.
 I'm a bit thick you see, takes me a minute to get up to speed on things."

-Stacy glared at him for a few seconds before giving Filbert an ambiguous nod, which he charitably chose to interpret as "spare this man's life" rather than "proceed with the execution."
+Stacy glared at him for a few seconds before giving Filbert an ambiguous nod, which he appeared to charitably interpret as "spare this man's life" rather than "proceed with the execution."

-"If you don't like the carrot, there's always the stick," Stacy growled at the man.
+"If you don't like the carrot, I have plenty of sticks" Stacy growled at the man.

 He nodded and stepped backwards into the crowd, subdued.